520Osbert/CS116_detection/README.md

-# CS116_detection
+# CS116_detection_and_faceswap
-CS116 Homework: face detection
+CS116 Homework: face detection and swapping